tommyokoyo/PWANIAPP_Api/README.md

 # PWANIAPP_Api
-This is the backend that facilitates connection to the database for the Pwani App
+This is the php backend file that facilitates connection to the database for the Pwani App